freedomofpress/securedrop-builder/README.md

 4. Push the release tag for use in building
 5. Merge the project's repository code
 6. Re-run CI in this repository, it will use the latest tag and build logic to test the build
-7. Merge the packaging changes to this repository
+7. Build tarballs, and create a detached signature with the release key
-8. Prior to releasing to production, signed source tarballs need to be committed and merged to this repository in the `tarballs/` directory
+8. Commit these tarballs in the `tarballs/` directory
+9. Perform a final review and merge of the PR to this repository
-9. Tag this repository whenever releasing any packages, to verify integrity prior to building
+10. Tag this repository whenever releasing any packages, to verify integrity prior to building
-8. Observe nightlies the next day to ensure *all* packages are built properly
+11. Observe nightlies the next day to ensure *all* packages are built properly

 ## Build a package